entropy-tamer/reynard-algorithms/README.md

 Where $x_{n+1} = x_1$ and $y_{n+1} = y_1$ (wrapping around).

 The Shoelace formula is named for its cross-multiplication pattern that resembles lacing shoes.
-It works for any simple polygon (non-self-intersecting) and is used for:
+It works for any simple polygon (non-self-intersecting).

-- **Area Calculations**: Computing the area of complex polygonal shapes
-- **Collision Detection**: Determining if polygonal objects overlap
-- **Geographic Information Systems (GIS)**: Calculating land areas and regions
-- **Physics Simulations**: Computing mass and density for polygonal bodies
-- **Game Development**: Calculating hit areas for complex-shaped objects

 **Algorithm Explanation**: The formula works by summing the signed areas of trapezoids formed by each edge and the x-axis, then taking the absolute value to get the total area.